-If you’ve had OAB for a while, you may have learned how to live with it.
-In fact, you may feel like you’ve conquered your bladder – yay!
+If you have had overactive bladder (OAB) for a while, you may have learned how to live with it.
+In fact, you may feel like you have conquered your bladder – yay!
 But then you schedule a vacation to Mexico, or an unexpected family emergency comes up that requires several hours of car travel, or you must make a work trip.
 Do you have a plan in place for traveling with OAB?

 Our habits can change with travel, which can wreak havoc on our bodies, especially on the bladders of people with OAB.
 Here are four tips for traveling with OAB.

 It may seem counterintuitive.
 After all, drinking lots of water during a six-hour car ride means extra bathroom breaks, right?